Forensic Photography - Forensic Photography

 Forensic Photography

-You will see several examples of forensic photographs that were taken with a camera ranging from 3.3 to 36 megapixels, including compact, bridge, and reflex cameras, without thinking that photo editing is a must for good photos, none of these photos have been retouched other than the fact that the case numbers have been masked.
+In this section, you will see several examples of forensic photographs that were taken with cameras ranging from 3.3 to 36 megapixels, including compact, bridge, and reflex cameras.

 Francisco Pizarro González, marqués de los Atabillos, born in Trujillo in Spain